2025 Storm Events in Cape Coral

 Start by verifying that any contractor holds a valid Florida roofing contractor license (CCC designation) and carries both liability insurance and workers' compensation coverage.
 Established local contractors like Sabal Construction and Roofing, Giza Roofing Solutions, and Allstate Exteriors have built strong reputations through years of service in Cape Coral and surrounding communities.
 Companies with Owens Corning Platinum Preferred certification, like Allstate Exteriors, represent the top 1% of contractors nationwide and must meet strict quality standards.

-Request detailed written estimates that specify materials by brand and type, labor costs, tear-off and disposal fees, permit costs, and warranty terms.
+Request detailed written estimates that specify materials by brand and type, labor scope, tear-off and disposal plans, permit handling, and warranty terms.
 Be wary of estimates that seem significantly lower than competitors - this often indicates corners will be cut on materials or installation quality.
 Reputable contractors handle all permitting and inspections as part of their service.

 Avoid contractors who demand large upfront deposits, cannot provide local references, or pressure you to sign immediately.
 Be especially cautious of Assignment of Benefits (AOB) contracts, which transfer your insurance claim rights to the contractor and can lead to disputes, delays, and lawsuits.
 Under Florida's current law, only licensed public adjusters and attorneys can negotiate insurance claim disputes - contractors are prohibited from this role.